More of the hard facts

 Family

-Only my mother (1936) Ingrid is still alive.
+No member of my close family is alive anymore.
+My mother (1936) Ingrid passed in early 2012.
 My half-bother (paternal side) Kaj passed away in May 2009 but his four children are still alive... :-).
 I also have an uncle and 4 cousins on the maternal side.
-That's about it...
+Uncle passwed away too back in 2015(?).
+One of the cousins succumbed to cancer in 2022.

 Home